DrakeLab/miller-tb-assortativity/README.md

 Due to sex-specific susceptibility, models will assume a non-Markovian process at first because the transmission rate will vary depending on susceptibility of each node.
 Once susceptibility is assigned, the process can be treated as Markovian (see Kiss, Miller, and Simon, page 224).
 We will use an event-driven, non-Markovian algorithm to implement simulations (Kiss, Miller & Simon 2017).

+NEED TO FIGURE OUT WHICH CALCULATION APPLIES TO OUR SITUATION OF HOMOGENEOUS INFECTIOUSNESS, HETEROGENEOUS SUSCEPTIBILITY: Using percolation concepts, Kiss et al. calculate epidemic probabilities $P$ for continuous-time SIR epidemics on configuration models defined by degree distributions.

 To hold mean node susceptibility to 1, with a m:f ratio of $\alpha$, we solved the following equations to find $\sigma_m, \sigma_f$:

 \[ 0.5 \sigma_m + 0.5 \sigma_f = 1 \]